dadi/docs/src/contributing.md

 url: /contributing/
 ---

-We'd love for you to contribute to our source code and to make DADI API even better.

-Here are the guidelines we'd like you to follow:
+We'd love for you to contribute to our source code and to make DADI even better.
+If you're interested, here are the guidelines we'd like you to follow:

 ## Got a Question or Problem?